How to Add Microsoft Planner to a Teams Channel: A Step-by-Step Guide

 Click “Add to channel.”

 Done!
 Your Planner plan is now available directly inside your Teams channel.
+For quick reference, you can visit Microsoft's official Planner support page as well.

 Key Limitations You Should Know